To,

 Terms & Scope of Work of Committee:

-The terms of reference of the Nomination and Remuneration Committee are: a) identify
+The terms of reference of the Nomination and Remuneration Committee are:

-management in accordance with the criteria laid down, recommend to the Board their
+senior management in accordance with the criteria laid down, recommend to the Board their

 appointment and removal and shall specify the manner for effective evaluation of